 The intrauterine device (IUD) is the most effective form of birth control available.
 It’s also safe for women of all ages, and once it’s inserted, you don’t need to worry because you’re continuously protected for three to 10 years.
 Dr. Anna Le and the team at Annandale Ob-Gyn have years of experience inserting and removing IUDs.
-If you’re interested in learning more about IUDs, call one of their offices in Annandale or Falls Church, Virginia, or book an appointment online.
+If you’re interested in learning more about IUDs, call one of their offices in Annandale or Alexandria, Virginia, or book an appointment online.

 An IUD is a T-shaped device that’s made from flexible plastic and is small enough to fit inside your uterus.
 It’s inserted during a simple procedure in the doctor’s office.
 After it’s in place, your IUD continuously prevents pregnancy.